inspec/inspec-aws/README.md

 ```

 ### Permissions

-Each resource will require specific permissions to perform the operations required for testing.
-For example, to test an AWS EC2 instance, your service principal will require the `ec2:DescribeInstances` and `iam:GetInstanceProfile` permissions.
-You can find a comprehensive list of each resource's required permissions in the [documentation](docs/).
+Each resource requires specific permissions to perform the operations required for testing.
+For example, to test an AWS EC2 instance, your service principal requires the `ec2:DescribeInstances` and `iam:GetInstanceProfile` permissions.
+You can find a comprehensive list of each resource's permissions needed in the [documentation](docs/).

 ## Use the Resources

-Since this is an InSpec resource pack, it only defines InSpec resources.
-It includes example tests only.
-To easily use the AWS resources in your tests do the following:
+Since this is an InSpec resource pack, it defines the InSpec resources and includes example tests only.
+To use the AWS resources in your tests, do the following:

 ```
-$ inspec init profile --platform aws my-profile
+inspec init profile --platform aws my-profile
 ```

-The above command will generate a sample inspec.yml that depends on `master`.
+The above command generates a sample inspec.yml that depends on `master`.
 We recommend this is pinned to a release of the resource pack as follows:

 ```
 name: my-profile